Report of the Acting Strategic Director, Communities and Environment

 Recommendation 15 – Increase publicity and communications through all means possible to raise awareness, share and celebrate the fantastic range of activities that take place across Gateshead.

-Recommendation 17 – Retain the current capacity building resource, as outlined in evidence gathering session 1, within the Council to ensure the community and voluntary sector is adequately supported to meet the demands of Gateshead’s communities in the future.
+Recommendation 17 – Consider increasing the capacity building resource within the Council to ensure the community and voluntary sector is adequately supported to meet the demands of Gateshead’s communities in the future.

 It was suggested that the wording in regards to the recommendation on Governance be amended slightly to introduce the possibilities of merger which would ease the governance burden and possibly help organisations sustain themselves.

 It was suggested that with regards to recommendation 9 that we look at whether this is about self determination and that as a council we recognised that the Community and Voluntary Sector have a right to self-determination, is it something about what we do and what we enable them to do.

 RESOLVED - That the comments of the Committee be considered for the preparation of the final report.